bssw-tutorial/bssw-tutorial.github.io/2021-11-15-sc/handson-m08-testing.md

 Next we change into the `tests` directory and create a `CMake` configuration file to tell it about the tests. `CMake` uses the name `CMakeLists.txt` for its configuration files.
-You should be able to cut and past the following code to achieve this:
+You should be able to cut and paste the following code to achieve this:

 ```